ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-1155/index.md

 **What is meant by Multi-Token Standard?**

 The idea is simple and seeks to create a smart contract interface that can represent and control any number of fungible and non-fungible token types.
 In this way, the ERC-1155 token can do the same functions as an [ERC-20](/developers/docs/standards/tokens/erc-20/) and [ERC-721](/developers/docs/standards/tokens/erc-721/) token, and even both at the same time.
-Moreoever, it improves the functionality of both the ERC-20 and ERC-721 standards, making it more efficient and correcting obvious implementation errors.
+It improves the functionality of both the ERC-20 and ERC-721 standards, making it more efficient and correcting obvious implementation errors.

 The ERC-1155 token is described fully in [EIP-1155](https://eips.ethereum.org/EIPS/eip-1155).